 Consider this quote from Joshua Freedman: “Moods are not the same as emotions or feelings, moods are more generalized.
 They’re not tied to a specific incident, but a collection of inputs.
 Moods can last minutes, hours, probably even days.”

 A bad mood can create an exaggerated feeling of dissatisfaction with your job, colleagues, and accomplishments.
-If this happens, identify a negative state and don’t let that lead to errors in judgement.
+If this happens, identify the negative state and don’t let that lead to errors in judgment.
 Often, bad moods tend to make you focus on the negative aspects of your life instead of considering all of the good things.
-It’s important in this situation to have a positive attitude, as that’s paramount to overall happiness.
+A positive attitude is essential in this situation, as that’s paramount to overall happiness.

 - Redirect your brain to focus on the positive.
 And remember, there’s always a positive if you take the time to find it.

 - Use positive self-talk.
 Tell yourself that deep down, things are okay.
-Take a look at these 3 strategies to help your negative self-talk disappear.
+Take a look at these empowering strategies to help your negative self-talk disappear.

 - Pay very close attention to people who trigger your emotions.
 They can create more drama and prolong your negative mood if you allow them to.
 This is a form of emotional hijacking.
 Your ability to understand and control your emotions will empower you to make decisions that elevate your confidence.